Suhasish007/Multiple-Linear-Regression/README.md

 1. Performs MLR on survey data to explore relationships between different variables.
 2. Creates clear and insightful visualizations of the MLR results, including distribution plots and correlation matrices.

-The program is customizable and can be adapted for any survey data across industries, making it suitable for various research or organizational purposes.
+The program is customizable and can be adapted for any survey data across industries, making it suitable for various research purposes.

 ## Features